manosl7/hyperledger-ssi-app/README.md

 yarn start

-And last, in the last terminal start Agent IBM by issuing the command :
+And last, in the last terminal start Agent IBM by issuing the commands :

 cd hyperledger-ssi-app/demo/agents/IBM